First Aid Treatment Given For Snake Bites

 It is important that one takes the patient to the nearest health post or hospitals without any delay.
 Just because the bite might not look too bad or even unpainful does not mean that it is safe.
 Venom effects may be slow in manifestation but they can lead to serious complications.

-The only specific way to treat venomous bites is anti-snake venom and it has to be done under medical supervision.
+The only specific way to treat venomous bites is with anti-venom, and it has to be done under medical supervision.
 There is an increased chance of complications such as breathing difficulty, bleeding disorders, or even death in delaying the arrival at the medical facility.

 7. Monitor the Patient